panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 `computed(() => count.value % 2 === 0 ? 'even' : 'odd')` creates a ref which depending on `count.value ` number evaluates to `'even'` or `'odd'`.

-While in the example above `computed()` uses only one ref to compute a new value, please note that you can use multiple refs, even mixed with reactive objects, to create a computed ref.
+While in the example `computed()` uses only one ref to compute a new value, note that you can use multiple refs, even mixed with reactive objects, to create a computed ref.

 ```vue
 <script setup>